SHARONA has the following four classifications of horses for Registration purposes:

 When applying for registration of an Appendix Shagya-Arabian, the applicant is required to submit all registration papers from the breed registry in which the Arabian parent is registered.

-A Part-bred horse with one NASS registered Shagya-Arabian, Appendix Shagya-Arabian, or Part-Shagya parent and whose other parent's pedigree is composed of any other breed or breeds may be registered as a Part-Shagya with NASS.
+A Part-bred horse with one NASS registered Purebred Shagya-Arabian (Book I) Shagya-Arabian( Book II), Appendix Shagya-Arabian, or Part-Shagya parent and whose other parent's pedigree is composed of any other breed or breeds, or a horse with at least one Shagya-Arabian ancestor in their fourth generation, may be registered as a Part Shagya with NASS.

-NOTE: The application clearly states at the top what documentation is required, including: copy of certificate of registration and official pedigree, record of transfer to current owner, date of importation, translation into English of any documentation in a foreign language, and a standard foal application for a foal imported in utero.
+NOTE: The application clearly states at the top what documentation is required, including a copy of certificate of registration and official pedigree, record of transfer to current owner, date of importation, translation into English of any documentation in a foreign language and a registration application for a foal imported in utero.

 It has come to NASS’ attention that there may be a significant number of Purebred Shagya-Arabians, Shagya-Arabians (Book II), Appendix Shagya-Arabians and Part-Shagyas in North America which are registered in a studbook which has not been accepted by the ISG and of owners who are members of a non-ISG member registry in North America.

 Therefore, in order to encourage and support the owners of these horses, NASS offers to register such horses in the NASS Registry at the NASS member fee of $50 (which is the normal fee required for a foal which is registered before December 31st of its foaling year), instead of the usual fee of $80 (which is the normal member fee for horses registered after their foaling year).
 Alternatively, the same $30 discount applies for the non-member registration option.